noinil/c-tan.com/content/post/2014-11-19-LaTeX-beautiful-notes.md

 +++
-title = "Nice LaTeX Note Template" description = "A simple template for notes taken with LaTeX." date = "2014-11-19T17:26:00" categories = ["technique"] tags = ["LaTeX", "inkscape"]
+title = "A LaTeX Note Template" description = "A simple template for notes taken with LaTeX." date = "2014-11-19T17:26:00" categories = ["technique"] tags = ["LaTeX", "inkscape"]

 slug = "latex-note-template"
-summary = "In this post I plotted a simple picture that can be used as a background figure in LaTeX documents for nice-looking notes."
+summary = "Include a simple picture that can be used as a background figure in LaTeX documents for nice-looking notes."
 +++